Developer: SCE Japan Studio

 Unused Subtitle Files

-Present in the Japanese release, and left blank in the US and EU releases, are more subtitle files designed to be shown in cutscenes.
-The amount of unused files greatly outnumber the number of used subtitles.
+Present in the Japanese release, and left blank in the US and European releases, are more subtitle files designed to be shown in cutscenes.
+The amount of unused files greatly outnumbers the number of used subtitles.

 Unused Text Files